ihmeuw-msca/OneMod/docs/usage.rst

 Running the pipeline
 ####################

-OneMod is orchestrated with a tool called Jobmon.
+OneMod is usually orchestrated with a tool called Jobmon.
 For a quick intro on Jobmon, refer to the :ref:`jobmon` section.
 The full Jobmon documentation lives `here <https://jobmon.readthedocs.io/en/latest/>`_

+OneMod can be installed with or without Jobmon.

 +++++++++++++++++++++++++++++++
 Directory Setup
 +++++++++++++++++++++++++++++++

 To create a new OneMod pipeline, the first step is setting up your experiment directory.
 This directory can be in any arbitrary location, but it must contain a config folder with two files: settings.yml and resources.yml.

 The former file, settings.yml, dictates the OneMod parameters you will run your model with.
 You can specify things like